10 Things to Do in Wellington: The Capital of New Zealand

-The Wellington Zoo was the premier zoo in New Zealand and has been in existence for over a century.
-Located in the green belt of the capital, it is home to many different species of animals from around the world.
-Its uniqueness lies in the fact that it offers up close and immersive experiences for visitors with a variety of fun activities and demonstrations.
-Some of these include close encounters with red pandas, lemurs, giraffes, cheetahs and lions.
+The Wellington Zoo is New Zealand's main animal sanctuary and has been in existence for over a century.
+Located in the green belt of the capital, it's home to a variety of different species from around the world.
+Its uniqueness lies in the fact that it offers the chance to get up close and personal with animals in different immersive experiences for visitors that offer a variety of fun activities and demonstrations.
+Some of the most popular include close encounters with red pandas, lemurs, giraffes, cheetahs and lions.

 Address: 200 Daniell Street, Newtown, Wellington, New Zealand

 2. Space Place at Carter Observatory

-The Tuhura Space Module is also highly popular as it enables visitors to experience the feeling of being in a spaceship.
+The Tuhura Space Module is also highly popular, enabling visitors to experience the feeling of being in a spaceship.
 At the Matariki Theatre, visitors learn the importance of Matariki, an astronomical event that marks the New Year for the indigenous Maori people.
-Through stories, visitors also learn how the Maori used stars for navigation across the Pacific Ocean.
+Through stories, visitors learn how the Maori used stars for navigation across the Pacific Ocean.

 Name: Space Place at Carter Observatory

 Address: 40 Salamanca Rd, Kelburn, Wellington

 3. The Wellington Cable Car Museum